-Carlos Cubberley, Julia Hannigan, Lee Hiromoto, Michael Carlo Nilo, Conner Soderquist, Eleanor Stedman, Tom Delaney, Razelle Hoffman-Contois, Jan Carney, and Irwin William
+C. Wesley Cubberley, Julia Hannigan, Lee Hiromoto, Michael Carlo Nilo, Conner Soderquist, Eleanor Stedman, Tom Delaney, Razelle Hoffman-Contois, Jan Carney, and William Irwin

 Introduction.
 Carbon monoxide (CO) is the second leading cause of non-medical poisoning death in the United States.
 Between 1999 and 2012, Vermont saw the highest rates of CO poisoning deaths in New England.
 Public education and the use of CO alarms have been identified as important prevention strategies.
 We developed and distributed a survey to assess public and health professional knowledge of CO.

 Methods.
 A 21-question survey was designed, based on the validated Chicago Lead Knowledge Test, to assess knowledge about sources of CO exposure and symptoms and treatment of poisoning.
 Fifteen additional questions collected occupational and demographic information and preferred sources of educational information.
 Surveys were distributed over two months to the public, healthcare professionals, and emergency responders within Chittenden County, as well as physicians throughout Vermont.
 Survey responses were analyzed using SPSS.